oiwn/awesome-blockchain/README.md

 ## Distributed

 + http://ipfs.io - The InterPlanetary File System (IPFS) is a new hypermedia distribution protocol, addressed by content and identities.
 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.
++ https://www.bigchaindb.com - a decentralized database, at scale.
+It is complementary to decentralized processing platforms like Ethereum, and decentralized file systems like InterPlanetary File System (IPFS).

 ## Vote